NNPDF/nnpdf/doc/validphys2/guide.md

  5. Use the result.
 For example, we can now compile `buildmaster` linking with the `libnnpdf` library we just created.
-Since the conda environment is all set and `buildmaster` doesn't install, not additional configuration is necessary:
+Since the conda environment is all set and `buildmaster` installs in a fixed location by default, no additional configuration is necessary:
 	```
-	buildmaster$ make clean
-	buildmaster$ make
+	buildmaster$ mkdir bld && cd bld
+	buildmaster/bld$ cmake ..
+	buildmaster/bld$ make -j && make install
 	```

 [COMPILERS]: https://conda.io/projects/conda-build/en/latest/source/resources/compiler-tools.html#compiler-packages